kinlane/blueprints/README.md

 # Blueprints
-This is an API for managing API platform blueprints.
+This is an API for managing API platform blueprints, helping guide producers and consumes in their API journey.